List of Marvel Cinematic Universe films: Spider-Man films

 In November 2021, producer Amy Pascal revealed that Sony and Marvel Studios were planning to make at least three more Spider-Man films starring Holland, with work on the first of those films getting ready to begin.
 However, The Hollywood Reporter noted that there were no official plans for a new trilogy, despite the strong working relationship between the studios.
 The following month, Feige said that he, Pascal, Disney, and Sony were "actively beginning to develop" the next Spider-Man story, assuring that there would not be any "separation trauma" that occurred between Far From Home and No Way Home.
 Sony's agreement specifies that production has to start on a film within three years and nine months of the previous one, and release within five years and nine months, otherwise the rights revert to Marvel.
+Sony and Marvel's agreement occurs on a film-by-film basis.

 Marvel Studios explored opportunities to integrate other characters of the Marvel Cinematic Universe into their Spider-Man films, with Robert Downey Jr. reprising his role as Tony Stark / Iron Man in Spider-Man: Homecoming (2017), Samuel L. Jackson reprising his role as Nick Fury in Spider-Man: Far From Home (2019), and Benedict Cumberbatch as Dr. Stephen Strange in No Way Home.
-Jon Bernthal and Mark Ruffalo are expected to appear as their respective MCU characters Frank Castle and Bruce Banner / Hulk in Spider-Man: Brand New Day (2026).
+Jon Bernthal, Mark Ruffalo, and Florence Pugh appear as their respective MCU characters Frank Castle, Bruce Banner / Hulk, and Yelena Belova / Black Widow in Spider-Man: Brand New Day (2026).
 Aaron Couch and Borys Kit of The Hollywood Reporter compared this to the Marvel Team-Up comic books that feature Spider-Man teaming up with different heroes.